Showing all 5 results

 Prices of Grillo wines

 In our wine shop we offer very fine Grillo wines.
 We always like to meet the taste of our clientele and provide the highest quality standard in wines.
 It is for this reason that in our wine shop you can find thick labels, such as the Marsala Superiore wine from the De Bartoli winery, at a price of 55.50 euros per bottle, or the Vecchio Samperi wine also from the De Bartoli winery, at price of 48.50 euros.
-We also have fine Grillo wines but at more popular prices, such as the Kheirè wine produced by the Gorghi Tondi winery (14.00 euros) and the Mozia wine from the Tasca D’Almerita winery (21.00 euros).
+We also have fine Grillo wines but at more popular prices, such as the Targa Marsala wine produced by the Florio winery (15.00 euros) and the Mozia wine from the Tasca D’Almerita winery (21.00 euros).